Falling Skies: Series overview

 The story follows a group of survivors who band together to fight back.
 They call themselves the "2nd Mass", an allusion to the historical regiment from the Continental Army.
 The group is led by retired United States Army Colonel Dan Weaver.
 Boston University history professor Tom Mason is second-in-command and must put his extensive knowledge of military history into practice while searching for his son Ben.

 At the end of the second season, a new alien race known as the Volm are introduced.
 Led by a Volm nicknamed Cochise by Tom Mason, the Volm are another species whom the Espheni conquered in their galactic expansion, and who want to destroy the Espheni in revenge.
 While more Volm forces arrive at the end of the third season, an attack on the Volm across the galaxy causes all but Cochise and a small team of Volm to abandon the Earth.
 Cochise and his soldiers continue to aid humanity in their war with the Espheni despite the lack of support from their superiors, notably Cochise's father.

-In season four, a devastating Espheni counterattack relegates humanity to Espheni-controlled ghettos across the planet.
+In the fourth season, a devastating Espheni counterattack relegates humanity to Espheni-controlled ghettos across the planet.
 Meanwhile, Tom's half-Espheni daughter Alexis continues to grow and develop psychic powers due to her heritage.
 After the 2nd Mass eventually escapes the ghettos, another attack severely depletes its numbers.
 Learning of a power core on the Moon that controls all Espheni technology, Tom and Alexis launch an attack on the power core using a captured Espheni spacecraft.
-Alexis sacrifices herself to destroy the power core and Tom is left lost in space, but the Espheni war machine is left crippled with the loss of their air support and mechanized servants.
+Alexis sacrifices herself to destroy the power core and Tom is lost in space, but the Espheni war machine is left crippled by the loss of their air support and mechanized servants.